 Companies will need to look at the locations where staff are currently based and decide if any changes need to be made.
 If a market diversification strategy is being pursued in response to Brexit, for example, they may have to appoint people on the ground in new markets or set up new offices.

-A flexible and adaptable workforce will be increasingly important as the Brexit story unfolds.
-People will need to be prepared to travel more often to meet customers and upskill to keep pace with technological advances and market developments.
+A flexible and adaptable workforce will be increasingly important and people will need to be prepared to travel more often to meet customers and upskill to keep pace with technological advances and market developments.

 Movement of people